Skip to content

 What about sending limits and quotas?

-Good news: Workflow notifications rarely hit these limits.
-If you’re sending 50 task notifications daily, you’re using just 2.5% of your quota.
-We’ll also implement smart batching to combine multiple notifications when possible.
+Workflow notifications rarely hit these limits.
+50 task notifications per day is just 2.5% of a Workspace quota.

 Will emails appear in my Sent folder?